 ”Talking the talk” and “Walking the walk” are often posited as juxtaposed expressions of the Christian life.
 The Rev. Steve Davis, certified Spiritual Director, UCC pastor for 40 years and Master's level Social Worker, he describes both his orientation to and experience of Spiritual Direction as that intersection where these two expressions (talk,walk) are vitally connected.
 Interpreting the Spirit's presence in one's life—comforting or challenging—is his orientation to the art and practice of Spiritual Direction.

-The Rev. Sue Joiner is program director for Called Back to the Well - a spiritual renewal program for church leaders.
+The Rev. Sue Joiner is senior pastor for First Congregational UCC in Albuquerque.
 Sue is ordained in the UCC and a member of the Shalem Society for Contemplative Leadership.
 She received certificates from the Upper Room Academy for Spiritual Formation, the Shalem Institute’s Clergy Spiritual Life and Leadership Program and completed the Soulcraft Year Long Intensive program.
 Sue loves the wilderness, poetry, good books, great conversations, and beautiful places.

 Sharon became a Spiritual Director after ordination.
 She uses her training as a way to forge a connection between God and the directee - to see how she can be an intermediary.
 More a listening heart than a listening ear.
 She would like to have two or three more directees in the Albuquerque/Rio Rancho area.
 Low fees.
 First time is free.
 SDI Ethics followed.
 Blog: soullinks.blogspot.com